pyjamasconf/pyjamas.live/_posts/2020-08-06-comm-open-track.markdown

 Leave a comment below if you are interested.

-> _If you have any questions, wish to apply for a Community Open Space on Pyjamas or simply wish to help with volunteering, head over to our [website](https://pyjamas.live) or send us DM on twitter at [@pyjamasaconf](http://twitter.com/PyjamasConf)._
+> _If you have any questions, wish to apply for a Community Space on Pyjamas or simply wish to help with volunteering, head over to our [website](https://pyjamas.live) or send us DM on twitter at [@pyjamasaconf](http://twitter.com/PyjamasConf)._